 The electronic travel authorization ESTA for trips to the USA has a validity of two years.
 However, there are events that can negatively impact your ESTA validity.
 Learn when and why you need to apply for a new ESTA.

 ESTA (Electronic System for Travel Authorization) is an electronic application process introduced by the US government to ease the entry of citizens of certain countries into the USA.

-The validity of an ESTA authorization is usually two years, but it depends on the information in the application form and the conditions of your trip.
-The following factors affect the validity of your ESTA:
+The validity of an ESTA is generally two years (exceptions apply to travelers from Brunei and Hungary), but depends on the information provided in the application form and the conditions of your travel.
+The following factors will affect the validity of your ESTA:

 Especially the last two points indicate that an existing ESTA authorization is not a guarantee that you can enter the USA.
 The final decision on whether you are allowed to cross the border or not is made by the Customs and Border Protection officers at the airport in the USA.